 Set Material Type to Journals and the search to be in the Title field.
 If you're sure about the journal title, you can reduce results' noise even further by selecting starts with (Title search only).

 Enter the journal (not article) title in the search box you have prepared.

 Read the information about the years available from each place the Library has been able to buy the journal.

 Choose the place which includes the issue you need.

 If only a start date is given, eg Available from 1860 volume: 1 issue: 1, the most recent issues are available.

 Some sellers cannot make available the most recent issues.
 This information is included in DiscoverEd records, eg Most recent 1 year(s) not available.

-Free scans of articles from issues held in the Edinburgh University Library's print collections, can be requested using the Interlibrary Loan service's ILLiad form (which is what you would also use to request reading material the Edinburgh University Library does not have at all).
+Free scans of articles from journal issues held in the Edinburgh University Library's print collections, can be requested via the Inter-library Loan service (which is what you would also use to request reading material the Edinburgh University Library does not have at all).